Grails-Plugin-Consortium/grails-cxf-client/README.md

 }
 ```

-Note: The [installDir] and [wsdl] nodes are only used by the wsdl2java target and are not used in wiring the beans at runtime.
+Note: The [wsdl] node is only used by the wsdl2java target and are not used in wiring the beans at runtime.

-After adding both [installDir] and [wsdl] nodes I can now run the following grails command to generate the cxf/jaxb classes into the src/java directory of the project:
+After adding the [wsdl] node I can now run the following grails command to generate the cxf/jaxb classes into the src/java directory of the project:

     grails wsdl2java